New U.S. envoy for Syria to travel to Russia, Saudi Arabia -source

 WASHINGTON The United States' new special envoy for Syria, Michael Ratney, will visit Moscow, Riyadh and Geneva later this week in an attempt to find a political solution to the four-year old Syrian conflict.

-A senior State Department official said Ratney, who was named as the envoy on July 27, would travel to the three centres from Aug.
+A senior State Department official said Ratney, who was named as the envoy on July 27, would travel to the three centers from Aug.
 28 to Sept.
 2.

 "Special Envoy Ratney will meet August 28 in Moscow with senior Russian officials and August 29 in Riyadh with senior Saudi officials, to continue discussions about working towards a genuine political transition and bringing an end to the devastating crisis in Syria," said the official, who requested anonymity because he was not authorized to speak publicly about the plans.